REDLab-Team/gnirps/swagger/README.md

 application.
 - `com.gnirps.swagger.controller.RestTemplateResponseErrorHandler`: allows a global handling for a specific subset of errors - those thrown by an HTTP request within the API.
-- `com.gnirps.swagger.config.RestTemplateConfiguration`: allows the previous one to be used.
+- `com.gnirps.swagger.com.gnirps.keycloak.config.RestTemplateConfiguration`: allows the previous one to be used.

 The exception handling is most easily extendable (at some point, it looked like this):
 ```